theQRL/web3.js/packages/abi/README.md

 Zond ABI Coder
 ==================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is a fork of the [ethers project](https://github.com/ethers-io/ethers.js).

-It is responsible for encoding and decoding the Application Binary Interface (ABI) used by most smart contracts to interoperate between other smart contracts and clients.
+It is responsible for encoding and decoding the Application Binary Interface (ABI) used by most Zond smart contracts to interoperate between other smart contracts and clients.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/utils/abi/).
+More information, can be inferred from the [ethers project documentation](https://docs.ethers.io/v5/api/utils/abi/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.

 ```javascript
 const {